 Ad Standards and the advertising industry have demonstrated their responsibility and commitment to good practice in this area by developing a coherent and responsible approach to the issue.
 This approach is grounded in ensuring that advertisements are legal, decent, honest and truthful and are prepared with a sense of obligation to the consumer and society.

-Ad Standards is pleased to be included in a publication developed by the City of Melbourne - A guide to reporting sexist advertising.
+Ad Standards is pleased to be included in a publication developed by Women's Health Victoria - A guide to reporting sexist advertising.